United States: Privacy

 - the right to be free from price or service discrimination despite exercising these rights; and

 The CCPA also empowers the California Attorney General to bring enforcement actions against covered businesses, with civil penalties of US$2,500 for unintentional violations and US$7,500 for intentional violations.
 A business is not deemed in violation of the CCPA if it cures any alleged violation within 30 days after being notified of alleged non-compliance.

 A business may need to take a number of steps to comply with the CCPA, such as:

 - updating or creating a privacy disclosure on its website.
-A business must provide detailed information on its website including what personal information it collects about consumers and the purposes for which it will use that information, how a consumer may submit requests concerning his or her personal information, and the categories of consumer personal information that were actually collected and sold or disclosed for business purposes in the preceding 12 months;
+A business must provide detailed information on its website, including what personal information it collects about consumers and the purposes for which it will use that information, how a consumer may submit requests concerning his or her personal information, and the categories of consumer personal information that were actually collected and sold or disclosed for business purposes in the preceding 12 months;

 - establishing a process for responding to verifiable consumer requests within a 45-day response window; and